-Nicolas Delalande is quite right to remark that the role of long-term, underground movements in these changes should have been more strongly emphasized.32 For example, the role of the ideological debates about progressive tax that took place in the late nineteenth and early twentieth century should not be underestimated, for in many respects they laid the groundwork for later developments.
+However it is clear that the role of long-term, underground movements in these changes should have been more strongly emphasized.
+For example, the role of the ideological debates about progressive tax that took place in the late nineteenth and early twentieth century should not be underestimated, for in many respects they laid the groundwork for later developments.
 It nonetheless seems to me that without wars, revolutions, and social movements, the political and economic elites in both France and other countries would have continued to deploy their persuasive skills and their influence over the media in order to oppose any substantial move toward progressivity.
 Nor would it be outrageous to consider that the inequality and extreme social tensions that characterized European societies in the twentieth century could have contributed to the rise in nationalism and even the war itself, which certainly should not be considered exogenous to the socio-economic dynamic of the accumulation and distribution of capital during the previous decades.

 Given the essential role played by financial crises, revolutions, and social movements in the history of inequality over the past centuries, it would be surprising if the same elements did not exert the same influence in the future.
 The advent of the modern social and fiscal state, which made it possible to develop a system of fundamental social rights that profoundly altered the logic of the capitalist system during the twentieth century, was not the product of a peaceful electoral process.
 In my book, I did not seek to study the forms that social movements and political reversals will assume in the future, but I have proceeded as if they will play an essential role.
 I also hope that the democratization of economic knowledge can contribute to the overall process of the democratization of the economy and society.
-Spire remarks that the project for economic and fiscal democracy that I support cannot be fully achieved without a change in the system of political representation itself, 33 and I fully subscribe to this idea.
+I should also stress the project for economic and fiscal democracy that I support cannot be fully achieved without a change in the system of political representation itself.
 Democratic institutions must be continually reinvented.
-For example, within the framework of current European level, for the simple reason that fiscal decisions are taken according to the rule of unanimity.
-This is why it is essential to debate the concrete organization of democracy on both the local level and the European level.34
+For example, within the framework of current European institutions, it is strictly impossible to put in place policies for fiscal justice at a European level, for the simple reason that fiscal decisions are taken according to the rule of unanimity.
+This is why it is essential to debate the concrete organization of democracy on both the local level and the European level.29